ar25my/spotify-kpop-analysis/README.md

-# spotify-kpop-analysis
+# Spotify K-Pop Analysis
-# Kpop vs The World — Spotify Genre Analysis
+# Data Analysis

 ## Business Question
-What drives Kpop's global streaming dominance, and what can Western music labels learn from its formula?
+What is the reason for Korean pop's global streaming dominance and what can Western music labels learn from its formula?

 ## Tools Used
 Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn) | Tableau Public